typelevel/cats-tagless/docs/src/main/tut/index.md

 ## `@autoFunctor` and `@autoInvariant`

-Mainecoon also provides three annotations that can generate `cats.Functor`, `cats.FlatMap` and `cats.Invariant` instance for your trait.
+Cats-tagless also provides three annotations that can generate `cats.Functor`, `cats.FlatMap` and `cats.Invariant` instance for your trait.

 ### `@autoFunctor`
 ```tut:silent